 All these places are tailor-made to kick start children in to ‘nurturing nature’.
 But there is no place like home so why not start in your own back garden if you’re lucky enough to have one?

-For just a few pounds you can invest in a bird feeding station or hang a feeder from a tree to attract lots of different species of birds.
-Our plastic seed or peanut feeders would be a great starter feeder for any young budding ornithologist.
-We just love our Gloucester Seed Feeders, festooned with ladybirds and butterflies they would look great in any garden.
+You can invest in a bird feeding station or hang a feeder from a tree to attract lots of different species of birds.
+Our seed or peanut feeder would be a great starter feeder for any young, budding ornithologist.

 Spring is not too far away, and soon we will be thinking of siting our nest boxes.
 What could be more enjoyable than watching birds find a home in your garden, then watching as the fledglings slowly gain confidence and leave the nest?